Table of Contents

 A World Beyond Pixels

 Imagine stepping into a world where the boundaries between reality and digital dissolve.
 Not just a world seen through a screen, but one you can touch, hear, smell, and even taste.
-This is the realm of immersive interaction, where technology transcends its usual passive role and becomes an active participant in our experience.
+This is immersive interaction, where technology transcends its usual passive role and becomes an active participant in our experience.

 Deconstructing Multimodal Design